Beginning on Monday 12 April

 Places of worship and religious ceremonies

-Communal worship is still allowed as long as social distancing is observed.
+Communal worship is allowed as long as social distancing is observed.
 You must not attend with or socialise with anyone outside of your household or support bubble while you are there, unless a legal exemption applies.

 You can attend or visit a place of worship for: